freshpho/blood-pressure-analysis/README.md

 All processing happens locally in the browser — **no accounts, no servers, no data ever leaves your device**

+Initially created for personal use to make reading and visualising the details from OMRON easier when discussing with others.

 ---

 ## Features